 Unlike employees, whose wage payments are subject to federal income tax withholding, independent contractors are generally responsible for paying their own income taxes.
 Independent contractors are required to make four estimated tax payments during the year.
-However, some contractors fail to make estimated tax payments and face penalties under IRC § 6654.
-Other contractors have difficulty saving money and finish the year with substantial tax liabilities that they cannot afford to pay.
+However, many contractors fail to make estimated tax payments for a variety of reasons and therefore face penalties under IRC § 6654.
+Some have difficulty saving money and finish the year with substantial tax liabilities they cannot afford to pay.
 As a result, they face additional penalties and interest charges, and they may face IRS collection action, including liens and levies.

 The absence of withholding on payments to independent contractors also has a negative impact on revenue collection.
-IRS National Research Program studies show that tax compliance is substantially lower among workers whose income taxes are not withheld.
+IRS National Research Program studies show that tax compliance is substantially lower among workers whose income taxes are not withheld.246

-This problem is increasing as more workers are choosing to work in the "sharing economy."
+This problem may be increasing as more workers are choosing to work in the so-called "gig economy."
 To reduce the risk that they will not save enough money to pay their taxes, some independent contractors would prefer that taxes be withheld throughout the year, as they are for employees.
 There is a legitimate debate about the circumstances under which withholding should be required.
-However, the National Taxpayer Advocate believes there should be no disagreement that workers and businesses should have the option to enter into voluntary withholding agreements when both parties agree to do so.
+However, the National Taxpayer Advocate believes workers and businesses should have the option to enter into voluntary withholding agreements when both parties agree to do so.